-Elephant ‘Alexander, He’s the Greatest’ was the first of three Circus elephants and debuted in 1975 at $310; he still resides on the current Cybis site, although now at $1275.
+Elephant ‘Alexander, He’s the Greatest’ was the first of three circus elephants and debuted in 1975 at $310.
 He is 7” high and about 12” wide.
 The standard retail colorway for Alexander is blue trappings and a red ball, as shown; an alternate colorway (red trappings and blue ball) is shown in Color Confusion.
-Because the ball is merely glued in place, it’s not unusual to see this piece offered for sale without it.
+Because the ball was merely glued in place, it’s not unusual to see this piece now offered for sale without it.

 Seal ‘Sebastian’ is one of only two seals the studio produced; the other is the Baby Harp Seal, seen in All at Sea.
 An open edition in 1976 at $135 and retired prior to 1982, he is 5.5” high.

 The Child Clown Head ‘Funny Face’ was sculpted by Marylin Chorlton and William Pae, and is 10.5” high on its wood base.
-Introduced in 1976 at $225, it has been continuously available ever since and appears on the current Cybis site for $695.
-Its several variations, including the holiday version, can be seen in the Child Portrait Busts post.
+Introduced in 1976 at $225, it became the studio’s longest-running child bust.
+His several variations, including the holiday version, can be seen in the Child Portrait Busts post.

 Poppy the Performing Pony was also introduced in 1976.
 She is a limited edition of 1000 priced at $325 and is 6” high.
 The edition was completed in 1979.

 Only one circus piece was introduced in 1977: Dandy the Dancing Dog who is 8.25” high and was initially priced at $145.
 He was the first of what would ultimately be four circus dogs by Cybis and was retired prior to 1982.